What is valvuloplasty?

 You likely will stay overnight in the hospital after this procedure.

-Your groin may have a bruise and feel sore for a day or two.
+Your groin may have a bruise and feel sore for a few days.
 You can do light activities around the house.
 But don't do anything strenuous for several days.

 How do you prepare for the procedure?